MerkulovDaniil/hse24/seminars/sem_16/sem_16.md

 . . .

-Let's/ switch from the full gradient calculation to its unbiased estimator, when we randomly choose $i_k$ index of point at each iteration uniformly:
+Let's switch from the full gradient calculation to its unbiased estimator, when we randomly choose $i_k$ index of point at each iteration uniformly:
 $$
 \tag{SGD}
 x_{k+1} = x_k - \alpha_k  \nabla f_{i_k}(x_k)